-Figure 9-8: Login Page – Forgot Password Link
+Figure 9-7: Login Page – Forgot Password Link

-The end user should enter their email or Username in the field specified.
+The end user should enter their Email or Username in the field specified.
 Email for email type account (used for IESO Workspaces) or Username for UserID type account (used for Market facing applications).

-If the end user had previously added a mobile number for password reset purposes, the user can use the SMS (Text Message) option to reset their password by clicking the “Reset via SMS” button as shown in Figure 9-9.
-Then they can enter the code they receive via SMS text message, and click the “Verify” button.
+Then use the “Reset via Email” button option to use email in the profile to reset the password as shown in Figure 9-8.